slim71/SpartanLIFT/doc/Development notes.md

 Following the [official guide about the migration from Gazebo classic](https://github.com/gazebosim/gz-sim/blob/gz-sim7/tutorials/migration_sdf.md#path-relative-to-an-environment-variable), I've noticed I had the wrong environmental variable setup for the models loading.
 I've fixed that and now, *after sourcing the local overlay,* Gazebo can successfully load each model's meshes with no problems.
 As of this note creation, the correct variable used by Gazebo is `GZ_SIM_RESOURCE_PATH`.

+I also need some topics published by Gazebo plugins, so I have introduced `ros_gz_bridge` in the launch file.
+This allows the porting of messages and services from Gazebo to ROS2 and viceversa.

 ---
 ## PX4 topics